-Summary of Topics Discussed ^{a, b, c} Agency/Group Date of Coordination Action Taken Coordination pertinent to Phoenix South Mountain Park/Preserve (SMPP) City of Phoenix Parks Board September 22, 2005, Meeting Letter sent and/or meetings held to: City of Phoenix Parks and Recreation Department January 19, 2006 Introduce action alternatives Describe requirements of Section 4(f) Sonoran Preserve Advisory Committee November 21, 2005, Meeting Describe potential impacts on SMPP Phoenix Mountains Preservation Council November 7, 2005, Meeting Introduce concepts to minimize harm Request feedback on materials presented Phoenix Mountains Preservation Council January 19, 2006 Summary of September 22, 2005, meeting sent to the Council requesting confirmation of Mountain Bike Association of America November 18, 2005 Letter received stating opposition to the project January 19, 2006 Letter sent to groups to: Introduce action alternatives Describe requirements of Section 4(f) Describe potential impacts on SMPP Introduce concepts to minimize harm Request feedback on materials presented Letter received stating opposition to the project Coordination pertinent to the South Mountains Tra ditional Cultural Property (TCP) and rela ted sites ^d ne Community, [®] State Historic Preservation Office (SHPO), and jurisdictions (see Chapter 2 on with the Community regarding the South Mountains TCP and other related sites).
-Coordination pertinent to public parks and trails Coordination regarding the status of the public park Department and Maricopa County). ss and trails (existing and planned) has be een continuous (see Appendix 5-2, beginning on page A561, regarding documented coordina City of Phoenix April 6, 2005 Meeting to discuss existing and planned recreation facilities Maricopa County September 6, 2005 Meeting to discuss recreational trail policy MAG ^f and City of Phoenix October 23, 2009 Meeting to discuss recreational trails MAG December 1, 2009 Meeting to discuss recreational trails Maricopa County May 8, 2012 Letter sent indicating that if an action alternative were chosen, trails near potential freew for safety reasons.
-Such closures would constitute a temporary occupancy of land so min County concurred on May 10, 2012).
+Summary of Topics Discussed a, b, c Agency/Group Date of Coordination Action Taken Coordination pertinent to Phoenix South Mountain Park/Preserve (SMPP) City of Phoenix Parks Board September 22, 2005, Meeting Letter sent and/or meetings held to: City of Phoenix Parks and Recreation Department January 19, 2006 Introduce action alternatives Describe requirements of Section 4(f) Sonoran Preserve Advisory Committee November 21, 2005, Meeting Describe potential impacts on SMPP Phoenix Mountains Preservation Council November 7, 2005, Meeting Introduce concepts to minimize harm Request feedback on materials presented Phoenix Mountains Preservation Council January 19, 2006 Summary of September 22, 2005, meeting sent to the Council requesting confirmation of meeting results November 18, 2005 Letter received stating opposition to the project Letter sent to groups to: • Introduce action alternatives Mountain Bike Association of America • Describe requirements of Section 4(f) January 19, 2006 Describe potential impacts on SMPP Introduce concepts to minimize harm Product foodback on materials presented.
+Request feedback on materials presented Letter received stating opposition to the project

+Coordination pertinent to the South Mountains Traditional Cultural Property (TCP) and related sites

+Coordination regarding the status of the South Mountains as a TCP has been ongoing with the Community, State Historic Preservation Office (SHPO), and jurisdictions (see Chapter 2, Gila River Indian Community Coordination; the section, Cultural Resources, beginning on page 4-140; and Appendix 2-1 to learn more about coordination with the Community regarding the South Mountains TCP and other related sites).

+Coordination pertinent to public parks and trails

+Coordination regarding the status of the public parks and trails (existing and planned) has been continuous (see Appendix 5-2, beginning on page A709, regarding documented coordination efforts with City of Phoenix Parks and Recreation Department and Maricopa County).

+City of Phoenix April 6, 2005 Meeting to discuss existing and planned recreation facilities Maricopa County September 6, 2005 Meeting to discuss recreational trail policy MAGf and City of Phoenix October 23, 2009 Meeting to discuss recreational trails MAG December 1, 2009 Meeting to discuss recreational trails Maricopa County May 8, 2012 Letter sent indicating that if an action alternative were chosen, trails near potential freeway construction would be closed for limited periods for safety reasons.
+Such closures would constitute a temporary occupancy of land so minimal as to not constitute a Section 4(f) use (Maricopa City of Phoenix May 12, 2014 County concurred on May 10, 2012).